QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 For example, assume that we have a group in LDAP named "scm" and we want to make sure that everyone in that group has administrative privileges.

+Select **External Role Mapping** and **LDAP** to see a list of roles managed by that external realm in a dialog.
+Pick the desired scm group and confirm by pressing Create mapping.

 ##### Users

 #### Troubleshooting